 The story behind the author

 My name is Jann Williams, the creator of ‘Elemental Japan‘.
 A Victorian by birth, my home is now in Tasmania, Australia.
-I am an ecologist with a PhD in Ecosystem Dynamics from the Australian National University and an Adjunct Professor at the University of Western Australia in the ERIE Research Group, School of Biological Sciences.
-Professor Richard Hobbs, the founder of ERIE, and I have had a close association for over 20 years with a shared interest in ecosystem restoration and intervention in natural and modified habitats.
+I am an award-winning ecologist, editor and Independent Scholar with a PhD in Ecosystem Dynamics from the Australian National University.
+Between 2001 and 2021 I held the position of Adjunct Professor at Latrobe University, the University of Tasmania and the University of Western Australia respectively.
 My LinkedIn profile contains more details about my professional career.

 In November 2019 I was the recipient of the prestigious Ecological Society of Australia Gold Medal for my significant contribution to ecology.
 My plenary address, titled ‘Woman on Fire: Insights from an Elemental Career‘, can be found here.

 In May 2016 I was invited to become a member of ‘Writers in Kyoto‘ (WiK).
 Joining this creative writing group has expanded my horizons and experiences in ways I could never have imagined.
 I am proud to have been the chief editor and designer of ‘Encounters with Kyoto: Writers in Kyoto Anthology 3‘, published in June 2019 (available through Amazon.com and Amazon.com.au).
 My essay in this volume was titled ‘Shinsen’en: a Heian-kyo power-spot‘.
-I have made several contributions to the WiK website, including two stories related to Nijo Castle, and wrote an essay titled ‘Beyond Zen – Kyoto’s gorinto connections‘ for the fourth WiK Anthology published in 2021.
+I have made several contributions to the WiK website, including two stories related to Nijo Castle, two book reviews and one film review.
+For the fourth WiK Anthology published in 2021 my essay was titled ‘Beyond Zen – Kyoto’s gorinto connections‘ .

 Photographs really are worth a thousand words, or more – I always use them to illustrate my posts.
 Unless otherwise stated, all images are mine.
 If you would like to use share these images with others, they should be attributed to myself or the original source.
 Thank-you.